-Some guidelines are given but the intention is for the pupils to do some research by whatever means is appropriate, other than simply asking someone else.
+The intention is for the pupils to do some research by whatever means is appropriate, other than simply asking someone else.

 Relay

 Scoring: 2 marks per correct question.
 There is no penalty for giving a correct answer on the second attempt.
 A question is marked either correct or incorrect, and no partial marks are awarded.